danv159/Httpbin.orgTest/README.md

 ### **Project Structure**

-- Constants: Constant values are locate in this class like expected messages and some login credentials

-- Listeners: Allure Report Listener to save the screenshot once a test is failed

-- Pages: Consists of methods, variables that corresponding Pages

-- Test: Functional UI tests in order to verify the functionality of the product
+- Config: Endpoint and initial API configuration files are located here

+- Resources: Log4J configurations

-- Utilities: Helper classes to be used for mant times in the test
+- Utility: Helper classes to be used for mant times in the test

+- Test: Functional API tests in order to verify the functionality of the API

 ## **Built With**